Invercargill Airport: History

-When the Government nationalized all airlines to create NAC in 1947, the Electra service was replaced by de Havilland DH.89 s.
-Once the new paved runway was created in 1956 along with a new substantial but temporary terminal, Douglas DC-3 s began operating.
-Meanwhile, a local airline, Amphibian Airways had started the Stewart Island route in the early 1950s, using Grumman Widgeons.
+When the Government nationalized all airlines to create NAC in 1947, the Electra service was replaced by de Havilland DH.89s.
+Once the new paved runway was created in 1956 along with a new substantial but temporary terminal, Douglas DC-3s began operating.
+Meanwhile, a local airline, Amphibian Airways, had started the Stewart Island route in the early 1950s, using Grumman Widgeons.
 The amphibians also serviced isolated coastal lighthouses and their settlements.
 Stewart Island Air Services took over in the late 1970s, and was then taken over by Southern Air in 1981, which still provides the air service to Stewart Island as Stewart Island Flights.

 Growth

 The runway was lengthened periodically over the years to cater for larger aircraft in time, such as NAC Fokker F27s (1961), NAC Vickers Viscount (1969), culminating with NAC's Boeing 737-200 type in 1975.
 Other aircraft such as RNZAF Boeing 727-100 and Ansett New Zealand BAe 146 s have used the runway with ease.
-Currently the runway length is 2210 meters.
+Currently the runway length is 2210 metres.